-So you’ve decided to get a crate for your new pup.
+So you’ve decided to get a soft dog crate for your pup.
 Or maybe to replace the old one with something better.
 When you realize that you need a crate for your dog, you probably don’t know exactly what to choose.
 There are so many on the market.
 So, you finally decide to get an indoors portable dog crate to give your pup its own den or maybe to crate a dog in it while traveling.

 There are two basic categories of the crates that satisfy the demands.
 They are wire crates and the so-called soft dog crate ones.
 The latter are usually made of fabric and mesh, have plastic or metal frame and zippered doors.
 If you’re reading this article you’re obviously put an eye on the soft portable crates.